 A lot of vacuums come with washable and reusable filters.
-So, it’s best to make cleaning them part of your regular routine.
-When they get dirty with dust and debris, wash them under the faucet.
+So, it’s best to clean them regularly.
+Wash them under the faucet when they get dirty with dust and debris.

 There’s no need for any chemicals to be used — water is enough to rinse away the dirt.
-Just be sure to dry them thoroughly before inserting them back into the vacuum.
-You don’t want mold to grow and for the spores to be released into the air.
+Just dry them thoroughly before inserting them back into the vacuum.
+You don’t want mold to grow and the spores to be released into the air.

 It’s also recommended to completely replace filters every two to three years for cleaning efficiency.